Monday, December 20, 2010

 The song is also a near sequel to "Homeward Bound."
 That song's chorus famously sighed, "I wish I was homeward bound."
 This one starts, "Gee, but it's great to be back home."

-Similarly, the train "stop [that] is neatly planned/ for a poet and a one-man band" is also a likely place to find the "shoe shine" boy he is but one societal rung better than.
+Similarly, the train "stop [that] is neatly planned/ for a poet and a one-man band" is also a likely place to find the "shoe shine" boy he is but one societal rung, or "step," better than.
 "I've been on the road so long" is surely a reference to touring, something the duo had done in support of five albums over a decade.

 Taken as a whole, the song is likely a response by Simon to critics, both the Rolling Stone magazine kind and the "Get outta town, ya hippie" kind.
 "Everywhere I go, I get slandered, libeled," might be a response to misinterpretations of his songs, public statements, or politics, something Simon would later face again when fighting apartheid through art during his Graceland years.